guldcoin/guld-chat/docs/4-FAQ.md

 4. `Assign permisions` to who can acces files in your personal guld file cloud.
 5. `Access` your guld cloud files from any [TigoCTM machine](https://tigoctm.com).

-### How does the guld.email page work?
+### How does the guld.chat page work?
-This page will generate an email template to send over to `public@iramiller.com`
+This page will generate an chat template to send over to `public@iramiller.com`

 1. Hit the `send` button to prepare a send transaction.
 2. Fill in the the `sender`, `receiver` and `amount` fields, then hit generate.
-3. This will open your email client and attach the transaction file.
+3. This will open your chat client and attach the transaction file.
 If setup with PGP encryption, send as inline encrypted message, to `public@iramiller.com`